 Number of jobs

-Cloud View: A new view of the sites working under the Federated cloud initiative, which uses Cloud middleware instead of the Grid one.
-Therefore, it has number of VMs instead of jobs, and no normalization for the moment.
-CPU time metrics are also in seconds, not hours and there are additional fields like network use and VM identifiers.
+Cloud View: A new view of the sites that are part of EGI Federated cloud platform, which uses Cloud middleware.
+Therefore it requires dedicated set of metrics like number of Virtual machines and no normalization for the moment of writing this document.
+CPU time metrics are expressed in seconds instead of hours and there are additional fields like network use and VM identifiers.
 This view will be fused with the old one that was grid data only, offering a combined view.

-Tier1 View: A specialised view for Tier 1 sites, it is equivalent to the main view, but with the site tree and topology of Tier1 (which is mostly flat).
-This view will be updated for cloud data.
+Tier1 View: A specialised view for WLCG Tier 1 sites, it is equivalent to the main view, but with the site tree and topology of WLCG Tier1.
+This view will be updated with cloud data.

-Tier2 View: Another specialised view for Tier 2 sites, with the topology of Tier2, which is Country – Tier 2 federation – Site.
-Although there are NGIs in the main view which expose federations (NGI_UK), most don't, so this view offers a categorically different view of the topology.
-This will be updated for cloud data.
+Tier2 View: Another specialised view for WLCG Tier 2 sites, with the topology of WLCG Tier2, which shows 3 levels: Country,Tier 2 federation,Site.
+Although there are NGIs in the main view which exposes federations (NGI_UK), so this view offers a categorically different view of the topology.
+This will be updated with cloud data.

-Countries View: A view similar to the main one, but with countries instead of NGIs.
-Normally NGIs map to countries, but there are NGIs with more than one country (NGI_IBERGRID), and NGIs which are a subset of a country (CERN), so this view is also different from EGI.
+Countries View: A view similar to the main view, but showing data per country.
+Usually NGIs map to countries, but there are several NGIs with more than one country (e.g. NGI_IBERGRID), and NGIs which are a subset of a country (e.g. CERN).
 New geographical graphs will plot data in map based diagrams.

-OSG View: A view for the sites in the OSG (Open Science Grid)[R9] initiative.
-OSG is a Grid in the United States with more than 100 sites.
+OSG View: A view for the OSG (Open Science Grid)[R9] sites.
+OSG is an e-infrastructure in the United States with more than 100 sites.
 OSG sites are included in the WLCG report, which is a concern for the portal that surpasses mere EGI accounting.
 This view allows OSG staff to check the accounting that is used in the report.
-This will be also cloud compatible.
+This view will be also cloud compatible.

-VO_Discipline View: A view that instead of using a tree with sites as leaves uses VOs as leaves, with scientific disciplines as branches.
-Of course, tables can use “Site” as a dimension.
-Recently expanded with a new Scientific discipline classification.
+VO_Discipline View: A view that provides accounting data per VO scientific disciplines defined by EGI.
 This view will be updated with the new scientific disciplines classification.

-VO_Metrics View: A view that shows a bird's eye view of the VOs in term of utilization.
+VO_Metrics View: A view that shows high level view on the VOs in term of utilization.
 This view classifies automatically VOs into three tiers based on their CPU consumption and offers graphs and a table to see their monthly evolution.
-Formerly this view was based on weekly data.
-The new view will be month based.
+Formerly this view was based on weekly data but the new one will migrate to monthly based.

-WLCG Tier1 Report: A report of consumption for high tier VOs , including the LHC ones, and others from biomedicine, astrophysics and HEP on Tier1 sites.
-It includes normalised CPU days and wall time days per month for CERN + Tier1, only Tier1 and site by site.
+WLCG Tier1 Report: A report of consumption for high WLCG tier VOs , including the LHC ones, and others from biomedicine, astrophysics and HEP on WLCG Tier1 sites.
+It includes normalised CPU days and wall time days per month for CERN + WLCG Tier1, only WLCG Tier1 and site by site.
 This will also include integrated cloud based data.

-WLCG Country Report: A VO consumption report split by country and Tier x site, with number of jobs, normalised CPU and normalised elapsed time.
+WLCG Country Report: A VO consumption report split by country and WLCG Tier x site, with number of jobs, normalised CPU and normalised elapsed time.

-WLCG Tier2 Report: A LHC specific consumption report on Tier2 sites.
+WLCG Tier2 Report: A LHC specific consumption report on WLCG Tier2 sites.
 This report is geared to check if pledges are honoured, this means a number of hours must be spent with a certain efficiency that depends on the year.

 InterNGI Report: A detailed report of the relative consumption of resources between countries and NGIs.
 It will allow to set the time and metric used and includes: